Thomas Cokayne: Public offices and duties

 According to C. J. Black, writing for The History of Parliament: "under Elizabeth, Cokayne was evidently one of the local pillars of church and state".
 His first public office was as the commissary of musters for Derbyshire in 1546 (an office he held again in 1577 and 1584).
-From thereon, he held the offices of Justice of the peace for Derbyshire in 1547, 1555, and for Warwickshire in 1554, alongside sheriff for Nottinghamshire and Derbyshire from 1549 to 1550 and 1559–60, and Derbyshire alone from 1569 to 1570, 1579–80, and 1585–6.
-He held several more miscellaneous offices: commissary for relief in 1550, for subsidy in 1563, and "to inquire into Jesuits and seminarists" in 1585; keeper of Ravensdale Park in May 1553; collector for loans in Derbyshire in 1562; and steward for the manors of Ashbourne and Hartington by 1590.
+He held the offices of Justice of the peace for Derbyshire in 1547, 1555, and for Warwickshire in 1554; he was sheriff of Nottinghamshire and Derbyshire from 1549 to 1550 and from 1559 to 1560, and of Derbyshire alone from 1569 to 1570, from 1579 to 1580, and from 1585 to 1586.
+He was commissary for relief in 1550, for subsidy in 1563, and "to inquire into Jesuits and seminarists" in 1585; keeper of Ravensdale Park in May 1553; collector for loans in Derbyshire in 1562; and steward for the manors of Ashbourne and Hartington by 1590.

 In the parliament of March 1553, Cokayne was the Member of Parliament for Derbyshire.
-He probably obtained this office thanks to the lobbying of the Earl of Shrewsbury, as the Earl had been vocal in his support of summoning the parliament; this was no doubt assisted by Cokayne's previous qualifications as a soldier, sheriff and justice of the constituency.
-Black gives no detail on his actions during this occupancy past a pithy statement that he "was probably more happily seated on a horse than in the Commons".
+He probably obtained this office thanks to the lobbying of the Earl of Shrewsbury, as the Earl had been vocal in his support of summoning the parliament; though Cokayne was no doubt aided by his previous qualifications as a soldier, sheriff and justice of the constituency.
+Black gives no detail of his actions as a member past a pithy statement that he "was probably more happily seated on a horse than in the Commons".

-Cockayne performed several less official duties as a respected and Conformist subject.
+Cockayne performed several less official duties as a respected and Conformist subject of the Queen.
 In 1564, he advised Scottish Protestant, Thomas Bentham, on the religious conformity of his fellow justices of the peace in Derbyshire; he was charged with investigating the dispute between the Earl of Shrewsbury and his Glossopdale tenantry in 1581; he questioned a correspondent of Mary, Queen of Scots in 1584; and he impounded the belongings of the Derbyshire-born attempted assassin of Elizabeth, Anthony Babington, in 1586.
-He showed his faith in the crown with a donation of £50 to the Armada loan in 1588.
+He showed his faith in the Crown with a donation of £50 to the Armada loan in 1588.